cdbbnnyCode/modpack-installer/README.md

 * Next, it runs [`forge_install.py`](/forge_install.py) to install Forge.
 This script downloads the requested version of the Forge installer and uses the [`ForgeHack.java`](/ForgeHack.java) program to bypass the install GUI and install directly to the `.minecraft` folder.
-* Next, it uses the [`mod_download.js`](/mod_download.js) script to download the required mods into the `.modcache` folder.
+Next, it uses the [`mod_download.py`](/mod_download.py) script to download the required mods into the `.modcache` folder.
 The downloader script also generates a list of the mod jar files that are used by the modpack.
-The installer script then uses this list to create symlinks to each mod.
+The installer script then uses this list to create symbolic links to each mod.
 This reduces total disk usage when multiple modpacks use the same mod.
 * Finally, the installer copies all of the folders in `overrides` from the unzipped modpack folder into the `.minecraft` folder.

 ### Limitations
-* This tool has so far only been tested on one modpack (Sky Factory 4), and may not work with other modpacks.
+* This tool has so far only been tested on two modpacks (Sky Factory 4 and RLCraft), and may not work with other modpacks.
 * This tool only works with Minecraft Forge.
 Other mod loaders will probably never be supported.
 * This tool always installs all mods, regardless of whether they are marked as